jorishr/notes-on-javascript/object_oriented_programming/prototype_object.md

 ```

 ## Example
-Create a constructor function for verhicles with properties: make, model, year and isRunning set to false.
+Create a constructor function for vehicles with properties: make, model, year and isRunning set to false.
 Also, create a method that works on all object instances and that changes the value of of the isRunning property.
 ```js
 function CreateVehicle(make, model, year){
 	this.make = make;